RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 ## Advanced Cloud-Native Services

-In the module 1, you learned how to take an existing application to the cloud with JBoss EAP and OpenShift, and you got a glimpse into the power of OpenShift for existing applications.
+If you complete the `Cloud Native Workshop - Module 1`, you learned how to take an existing application to the cloud with JBoss EAP and OpenShift, and you got a glimpse into the power of OpenShift for existing applications.

 In this lab, you will go deeper into how to use the OpenShift Container Platform as a developer to build